 “AV” Rating, Preeminent, Martindale-Hubbell

-Top Rated lawyer in Intellectual Property Law by American Lawyer Media and Martindale-Hubbell, 2015
+Top Rated lawyer in Intellectual Property Law by American Lawyer Media and Martindale-Hubbell, 2015 and 2018

 Community & Professional

 Cystic Fibrosis Foundation, Nebraska Chapter – Board President

 Cystic Fibrosis Foundation Volunteer Leadership Conference – Leadership Council 2017

 Nebraska State Bar Association, Tax Section – Member

 Nebraska State Bar Association – Intellectual Property Section Past Chair